crashdaddy/puzlr/README.md

 - [x] Add scoring system.
 It already tracks number of moves, but now it'll award a $score based on number of moves and grid size

-- [x] add search by puzzle ID (added copyPuzzleIDToClipboard so you can paste into url)
+- [x] add search by puzl ID (added copypuzlIDToClipboard so you can paste into url)

 TODO (long term):

- - allow user to return to same puzzle after logging in
+ - allow user to return to same puzl after logging in
  - allow user to login after a win and still save the win
- - [x] allow following a link to a specific puzzle from an external source to maintain your logged-in state
+ - [x] allow following a link to a specific puzl from an external source to maintain your logged-in state

 Sheesh...that's great, but what're we gonna do _after_ lunch?